Geospatial analysis of toponyms in geotagged social media posts: Results

-We estimate the parameters of the space-dependent binomial model by maximizing the likelihood for the geographic distribution of each toponym.
+The numerical optimization is carried out using SciPy's \verb|scipy.optimize.minimize| function with the Nelder-Mead algorithm as the solver.
+To reduce the risk of the solution being trapped in a local minimum, the parameter $r_w$ is initialized with four distinct values: \SI{10}{km}, \SI{20}{km}, \SI{40}{km}, and \SI{80}{km}.

 The fitted model shows, in general, a better agreement to the data in terms of the relationship between $n_\mathrm{all}$ and $n_w$, as shown in Fig~\ref{fig:all_toponym_example}B. For the results for all domestic toponyms studied in this work, see Fig~\ref{fig:all_topo_many_cpm} in Supporting Information.
 In particular, this model reproduces the two-branch scaling behavior of the empirical data.
-This significant improvement from the location-independent model is also quantitatively demonstrated by the decrease in Akaike information criterion (AIC) for all the toponyms studied in this work (Fig~\ref{fig:aic}).
+This significant improvement from the location-independent model is also evidenced quantitatively by the decrease in the Akaike Information Criterion (AIC) for all the toponyms studied in this work (Fig~\ref{fig:aic}).